leakespeake/ansible/windows10-laptop-setup/README.md

 # WinRM

 The Ansible control node running in WSL2 will use the WinRM management protocol to communicate with the Windows OS.
 Ansible uses the **pywinrm** package to do this.
-There are several authentication options that utilize certificates, but I have chosen the simplist method - basic authentication with HTTP - reason being that all comms are local and use local accounts.
+There are several authentication options and I have chosen the simplist - basic authentication with HTTP - reason being that all comms are local and use local Windows accounts.
+When configuring WinRM to authenticate remotely and/or against a Windows domain, then certificates will be required.

 # /etc/hosts